 According to reports, both versions include a vivid, colorful AMOLED display, oxygen saturation or SpO2 monitoring, vibration capabilities, optic heart rate sensors, stress management, Bluetooth, sleep tracking, and even fitness applications.
 It also has a 50-meter water resistance rating.

-The Fitbit Charge 5 is priced at $180, while the Fitbit Luxe is priced at $150.
+The Fitbit Inspire 3 comes in at $99.95, the Fitbit Charge 5 is priced at $120, while the Fitbit Luxe is priced at around $93.
 However, the Charge 5’s many advantages over its predecessor justify the significant price difference.
-Other fitness trackers, such as Apple, Fitbit, Garmin, and others, will be available in 2021.

 The new Fitbit Charge may be a better choice for individuals seeking a more “complete health and fitness tracker.”
 This is particularly true considering its plethoras of additional capabilities, such as NFC for easy wireless payments, GPS for geolocation, and potentially life-saving ECG and EDA sensors.